Roulade au Chocolat Saint Valentin

 Pour out the chocolate mixture into a bowl and let cool for a bit until it's just rather warm when you stick your finger in.
 Add the butter to this, mixing rapidly until it's totally incorporated.
 Mix in the egg yolk.
 Let it cool in the refrigerator for about 30 minutes.

-Cut the bisquit into strips about 2 inches / 5 cm wide.
+Cut the bisquit (sponge cake) into strips about 2 inches / 5 cm wide.
 You want them to be pretty even, so it's helpful to use a ruler to make sure the strips are of the same width.
-Spread the top with the buttercream.
+Spread the tops with the buttercream.

-Carefull peel the strips off the paper with a spatula.
+Carefully peel the cake strips off the parchment paper with a spatula.
 Don't worry if the strips tear though.
 Roll the strips one by one around and around until you end up with a roll about 15cm / inches in diameter.

 With a knife and your hands, form the roll into a heart, by pressing the back of a knife into the top indentation, and making the end rather pointy.
 (Of course, you can just leave it as a circle too.)
 Smoosh the top a bit if necessary to make it more or less even.